hitika22/DAA/README.md

 ### Theory
-algo1 : We use recursion with recursive function fun(n,m) =  fun(m-1, n) + fun(m/2, n-1);
+Algorithm 1 : We use recursion with recursive function as fun(n,m) =  fun(m-1, n) + fun(m/2, n-1);

-algo2 : We use tabular form with dynamic programming approach
+Algorithm 2 : We use dynamic programming approach via tabulation.

 ---